Aridaman-singh/eCommerce/README.md

 * **Product Management:**
     * `POST /api/products`: Add a new product to the catalog.
-    * `POST /api/products/batch`: Add multiple products to the catalog in a single request.
     * `GET /api/products`: Retrieve a list of all available products.
 * **User Authentication:**
     * `POST /api/auth/register`: Register a new user with a username and password (password is hashed using `bcryptjs`).